Before reading about the Child archetype, you may wish to read the introductory article on archetypes.

 Certainly it is very difficult, if not dangerous, to say to them "Now listen your Child has taken over here", particularly when they don't understand this concept of archetypes.
 At best the Wounded Child will go off in a huff and at worst the Brat might hit you!

 Help yourself and your people to become your own coaches.
 Share this information, about Archetypes, in a personal development training session, to help them better understand why they behave the way they do.
-When you help your people to better understand themselves, the better performed your team will be.
+When you help your people to better understand themselves, the better your team will perform.

 Read the book "Fish!
 A Proven Way To Boost Morale and Improve Results" by Stephen Lundin, Harry Paul and John Christensen, if you want to explore how you can bring some of the Natural Child into the workplace.